 - That they are not allowed to participate in the tournament.

-- Entry fees are $30 per angler which includes a $2 Big Fish kitty and $5 for raffle prizes.
-Payouts for 1st, 2nd & 3rd place finishers and giving out raffle prizes will be determined by the tournament director and are given out after covering the cost of trophies and paying out the Big Fish kitty.
+- Entry fees are $40 per angler which includes a $2 Big Fish kitty and $10 for raffle prizes.
+Payouts for 1st, 2nd & 3rd place finishers and giving out raffle prizes will be determined by the tournament director and are given out after covering the cost of trophies, tournament permit fees and paying out the Big Fish kitty.

 - The tournament waters shall be off-limits to all participants